ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/link-a-domain.md

 ### Purchase an Ethereum domain name

-1. Go to [ens.eth](http://ens.eth/) to visit using ENS+IPFS.
+1. Go to `ens.eth` using a browser that supports ENS domains, like Brave or Opera.
 You can also go to [app.ens.domains](https://app.ens.domains/) to use regular DNS and the centralized web.
 2. Log in to MetaMask:

    ![Metamask pop-up showing a login screen.](./images/link-a-domain/ens-metamask-log-into-key.png)